checheanya/DEs_for_expr_modelling/README.md

 ```bash
 python scatterplots_3equations.py
 ```
 for plotting the scatterplots.
 Then proceed to the link that appears on the screen.

+## Mass-reaction based modelling

+## ATAC-seq data distribution and noise exploration
+This folder contains code to perform analysis on selected datasets (see details in the notebooks) and to explore corresponding distributions.

 Sourses:
 1. Piras, V., Tomita, M. & Selvarajoo, K. Transcriptome-wide Variability in Single Embryonic Development Cells.
 Sci Rep 4, 7137 (2014). https://doi.org/10.1038/srep07137